PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Leaflet
 _Leaflet_ is the leading open-source JavaScript library for interactive maps.
-It is a technology used by the company for maps in existing apps, and is also ideal for testing applications, since the library - including all of its features - is free to use, with no restrictions like monthly time or data limits for the map services. [@leafletOverview]
+It is a technology used by the company for maps in existing apps, and is also ideal for testing applications, since the library - including all of its features - is free to use, with no restrictions like monthly time or data limits for the map services [@leafletOverview].

 Because Leaflet is open-source, a lot of additional libraries exist, some of which were used in the app and will be described in the following sections.

 ### React Leaflet
 _React Leaflet_ is a node library that offers React components for Leaflet maps, making it easier to use in a React context.
-It is responsible for things such as providing hooks or rendering Leaflet layers by itself to avoid updating the DOM tree. [@reactLeafletIntro]
+It is responsible for things such as providing hooks or rendering Leaflet layers by itself to avoid updating the DOM tree [@reactLeafletIntro].

 React Leaflet does not replace Leaflet but it is used in conjunction with it.
 While the application is written with React Leaflet where possible, in some cases solutions involving standard Leaflet have to be used to achieve a specific task.